Six steps to shared solar

 Over 4 million Australian households¹ and small businesses are now taking advantage of rooftop solar.
 Ask those homeowners, and they’ll tell you the same thing as Nathan: your energy bills could drop by up to 60%².

-They might also tell you about the green benefit of reducing your CO2 emissions.
+They might also tell you about the green benefits of reducing your CO2 emissions.
 A typical apartment using rooftop solar saves 1 - 2 tonnes of CO2 emissions per year, which means you’re doing the same job as a small forest of 50 - 100 trees.

 Or they might also speak of how solar increased the value of their apartment.
 Asset values of apartments with solar increase by anywhere from 2.7³ - 12%⁴.